 With about two months left in the Minor League schedule, the MiLB.com staff hands out grades to all 30 farm systems based on their prospect and team performance so far.
-The American League systems received their marks Monday.
-This edition covers the National League organizations as Sam Dykstra analyzes the NL East and NL West while Kelsie Henegan uses her red pen on the NL Central.
+The American League systems made up the first installment of the series on Monday.
+In this edition, Andrew Battifarano provides the grades for the NL East, Kelsie Heneghan analyzes the NL Central and Tyler Maun breaks out the red pen for the NL West.

 New York Mets